 Standing Challenge — Produce the Note

-Under Florida law (HB 87), the lender MUST prove they hold the original promissory note.
+Under FL Stat. § 702.015 (enacted as HB 87, 2013), the foreclosing plaintiff must generally prove they hold the original promissory note.
 If they can't produce it, the case should be dismissed.

 Statute of Limitations